boonebgorges/invite-anyone/readme.txt

 = 1.1.0 =
 * Fix bug in pagination after sending email invitations
 * Fix broken sprite
+* Improve compatibility with template overrides when using theme compatibility

 = 1.0.26 =
 * Allow + signs to appear in invited email addresses